coalaura/whiskr/README.md

   - `fetch_contents`: fetch page contents for one or more URLs via Exa /contents
 - Structured JSON output
 - Statistics for messages (provider, ttft, tps and token count)
+- Import and export of chats as JSON files

 ## TODO

-- Import and export of chats
 - Image and file attachments

 ## Built With